Matthew 5:9 Blessed are the peacemakers for they will be called sons of God.

 Peacemaker or Peace-taker?

-As Christians, We are called to get along with other people.
+As Christians, we are called to get along with other people.
 Romans 12:18 tells us, "If it is possible, as far as it depends on you, live at peace with everyone".
 Living at peace with everyone begins with our own personal relationship with God.
 The first and greatest commandment is, "love the Lord your God with all your heart and with all your soul and with all your mind" (Matthew 22:37).
 Obedience of this commandment produces peace within the heart of an individual.
 When we obey the first commandment, the second order from God follows, "and the second is like it: 'Love your neighbor as yourself'" (Matthew 22:39).
 I believe that these two commands are the foundation for living at peace with other people.

 We all desire peace.
-Peace in our relationships produces happiness, contentment, and security.
+Peace in a relationship produces happiness, contentment, and security.
 A lack of peace within us, generates insecurities and discontentment.
 These feelings are breeding grounds for becoming a "peace-taker".
 If we lack inner peace, then we are likely to be disruptive of the peace within those people around us.
 We may be unaware that we are disrupting the peace around us, but negative feelings do not produce positive behaviors.

 Ken Sande, author of The Peacemaker: A Biblical Guide to Resolving Personal Conflict, said, "in many cases, however, conflict is fueled by good desires that we have